-Kim is a Chicago native who moved with her family to the Birmingham area in 2005.
+Kim is a Chicago native who moved with her family to Alabama in 2005.
 She earned her Bachelor of Philosophy in Anthropology from Northwestern University and her Juris Doctor from Cumberland School of Law.
 She has worked in several areas of law, including criminal defense, civil rights, and employment discrimination.
-Since being admitted to the bar in Alabama, Kim has shifted her focus almost entirely to immigration work.
+Since being admitted to the bar in Alabama, Kim has shifted her focus primarily to immigration work.

 Bachelor of Philosophy, Anthropology, Northwestern University